polito-WA1-2025-exam/labs-printf-help/README.md

 "password": "admin123"
 }
 ```
-> might raise errors if: password is shorter than 8, username or email already used. (the email and user check is only availlable at **/user/check**).
+> might raise errors if: password is shorter than 8, username or email already used.
-+ **delete User:**
++ **Delete User:**
-delete a user from the database ONLY if all the parameters are correct (user, email and password):
+Delete a user from the database ONLY if all the parameters are correct (user, email and password):
 ```http
 DELETE  http://localhost:3000/user
 Content-Type: application/json